-Common leaf spot diseases of cotton in Virginia are caused by fungi that include Stemphyllium, Cercospora, Colletotrichum, Alternaria, and recently Corynespora (target spot).
+Common leaf spot diseases of cotton in Virginia are caused by fungi that include Stemphylium, Cercospora, Colletotrichum, Alternaria, and recently Corynespora (target spot).
 Boll rots are caused by fungi that include Fusarium, Colletotrichum, Phoma, and other fungi.
 Crop stress caused by drought, excesses of rainfall, and nutrient deficiencies are often associated with leaf and boll diseases and may be predisposing factors in cases with significant loss of yield.
 Annual evaluations of foliar fungicides since 2000 in Virginia have provided little or no yield response to fungicide.
 However on 23 August 2012, Corynespora leaf spot (Target spot) was found in the lower canopy of cotton and subsequently spread higher into the plant and resulted in considerable loss of foliage in some fields.
 Observations of the disease causing defoliation of cotton were also reported in Georgia, Alabama, South Carolina and North Carolina in 2012.
 Although the Impact of this disease on yield is unknown, a number of growers applied fungicide sprays mostly after disease was already present.
-Table 7 below lists currently registered fungicides that are likely to minimize risk of yield losses to target spot and common foliar diseases In Virginia.
-Updates on the response of cotton to sprays of these fungicides will be available after harvest in 2012 and presented at grower meetings in 2013.
+A slight yield increase was obtained in response to foliar fungicide treatments in cotton field trials in 2012.
+Additional trials are being conducted for 2013 and will continue in subsequent years to determine the impact of Corynespora and other foliar pathogens on cotton yields and to evaluate the efficacy of different fungicide chemistries in reducing yield losses due to foliar diseases.
+Table 4 below lists currently registered fungicides that are likely to minimize risk of yield losses to target spot and common foliar diseases in Virginia.